sohandevnotes/react/README.md

 );
 ```

+🔌 Routing is now integrated into your app!

 ---

-## Step 8: Run the Development Server 🚀
+## Step 9: Run the Development Server

 Finally, run the development server to start your app: